eflautt/ga-data-science/projects/full-project/Project 4/project4-readme.md

 Completed IPython Notebook

 #### Project Feedback + Evaluation

-Based on the requirements you can earn a maximum of 3 points on this project.
+Based on the requirements, you can earn a maximum of 3 points on this project.
 Your instructors will score each of your technical requirements using the scale below:

     Score | Expectations
     ----- | ------------